ONLYOFFICE/Kubernetes-DocSpace/README.md

 As an alternative to the classic Ingress described above, ONLYOFFICE DocSpace can be exposed using the [Gateway API](https://gateway-api.sigs.k8s.io/) by setting `gateway.enabled=true`.
 The Gateway API requires its CRDs and a controller (e.g. NGINX Gateway Fabric) to be installed in the cluster beforehand.

 See the dedicated [Gateway API guide](docs/GATEWAY.md) for prerequisites, configuration examples (single host, multi-tenant, HTTP to HTTPS redirect, TLS with your own certificate or with Let's Encrypt via cert-manager) and the full list of `gateway` parameters.

+#### 1.4 Expose ONLYOFFICE DocSpace via route in OpenShift
+This type of exposure allows you to expose ONLYOFFICE DocSpace via route in OpenShift.
+Route configuration can be found [here](./docs/OPENSHIFT.md#publish-onlyoffice-docspace-via-route).

 ### 2. Transition from ElasticSearch to OpenSearch